 We agree with the intention to improve the description of the term 'present obligation'.
-None-theless, we think that the current proposals, in particular the concept of 'no practical ability', are difficult to understand as regards their consequences and need further clarifications as addressed in subsequent paragraphs.
-We are especially concerned that the concept as drafted in the ED would result in an undesirable range of subjectivity for identifying the entity's present obligations.
+Nonetheless we think the current proposals are difficult to understand as regards their consequences and need further clarifications as addressed in subsequent paragraphs.

 Obligation to transfer vs. the potential to require the transfer